Transfers of Value to Healthcare Professionals

-To comply with our privacy obligations, the report may be amended from time to time.
-The report here contains the most up to date information.
-Any use or disclosure of the data by a third party is the responsibility of that third party, who must comply with the Australian Privacy Act 1988.
+The reports contain information up to and including the most recent Medicines Australia reporting period.
+Any use or disclosure of the data by a third party is the responsibility of that third party, which must comply with the Australian Privacy Act 1988 (Cth).

 For further information about the details in the report, please go to medicinesaustralia.com.au.

-The report for activities and payments made are available here.
-This report will be available for at least three years from the date of publication.
+Reports for activities and payments made are available here.
+Each report will be available for at least three years from the date of publication.

-Please click on the relevant link below to access the HCP Payments and Transfer of Value Report:
+Please click on the relevant link below to access a HCP Payments and Transfer of Value Report: